outware-mobile/omu-javascript-fundamentals/website/docs/introduction.md

 ### What is Coffeescript ?

-Coffeescript is a programming language that transcompiles to Javascripts.
+Coffeescript is a programming language that transcompiles to Javascript.
 Its syntax, which is heavily influence by Ruby and Python programming language, is designed to improve readability and brevity of Javascript.